 Before the main experiment, each participant took a pretrial test where five images were displayed and rated for each of the four measurements.
 For the pretrial test no scores were recorded.
-In the main experiment, for each participant, the images of each data set were shown as a block sequence, i.e. there was no interleaving between data sets.
-The ordering of the four data sets for each participant was determined via a Latin Square design, while the ordering of the reconstruction filters for each data set was random.
+In the main experiment, for each participant, the images of each dataset were shown as a block sequence, i.e., there was no interleaving between datasets.
+The ordering of the four datasets for each participant was determined via a Latin Square design, while the ordering of the reconstruction filters for each dataset was random.

 For each image in the experiment four grading scales were used, one for each of the quality measurements assessed.
-The sliding scaled were divided into five regions labelled Excellent, Good, Fair, Poor and Bad according to the ITU-R BT.500 recommendations [1].
-The scale was continuous with values ranging from 0-100, which were not presented to the participant.
+The sliding scales were divided into five regions labelled Excellent, Good, Fair, Poor, and Bad according to the ITU-R BT.500 recommendations [34].
+Each scale was continuous with values ranging from 0 to 100, which were not presented to the participant.
 After submitting the scores for an image, a blank screen was displayed for 3 seconds.
-Fig. 5 shows the grading scales used for the experiment.
+Figure 5 shows the grading scales used for the experiment.